nooranasir/Phishing-web-detection-using-ML/README.md

-echo "# Phishing Website Detection using ML"
+## Phishing Website Detection using ML

 This project detects phishing websites using Machine Learning.
 It is built with Python, Scikit-learn, and Google Colab.